-She has much to teach us all of her ways and is the one Goddess whose name I speak often asking for her depth of compassion to be mine, In this we are seeking forgiveness, we are asking for the greatest love.
-The greatest lesson for us all in compassion and forgiveness is to oneself.
+She has much to teach us all of her ways and is the one Goddess whose name I speak often asking for her depth of compassion to be mine.
+In this we are seeking forgiveness, we are asking for the greatest love.
+The greatest lesson for us all in compassion and forgiveness is to gift this to oneself.
 The gift of self love in compassion and forgiveness.
 In your journey of wellness - the journey that is self love, raise your glass to Kuan Yin in salutation to you.
 Salute that you are the way of love.